 How to become a committer

-In the PrestaShop project, committer are contributors with partial merge rights.
+In the PrestaShop project, committers are contributors with merge rights.

 - Active participation in the project